 Leadership at Marvelwood

-Marvelwood's student leadership programs are a crucial part of residential life experience and afford all students the opportunity to affect change and develop lifelong advocacy skills.
+Leadership comes in many forms.
+Marvelwood's student leadership programs are a crucial part of the residential life experience and give all students the opportunity to affect change and develop lifelong advocacy skills.
 Leadership opportunities range from traditional roles such as student government representative and dormitory prefect, to less traditional roles such as peer mediator and community service.

 Each year, the Office of Admission selects a group of veteran students to be Tour Guides.
 Tour Guides are selected first and foremost for their passion for the School.
 Tour Guides must also demonstrate a commitment to academic achievement, be able to relate to adults as well as peers, and show a willingness to be trained for public speaking.
 The position comes with a tremendous amount of responsibility, as Tour Guides act as ambassadors for the School.